-The Deep Redland ecological site evolved and was maintained by the grazing and herding effects of native wild large ungulates, periodic fires, and climatic fluctuations.
-Conversion of this site to cropland and the subsequent abandonment of cropping removed the natural native vegetation, organic matter and fertility, and allowed woody species to dominate the site.
-Continuous grazing by confined domestic livestock and the suppression of fire on non-cropland sites removes little bluestem (Schizachyrium scoparium), big bluestem (Andropogon gerardii), Indiangrass (Sorghastrum nutans), switchgrass (Panicum virgatum), and forbs such as Engelmann's daisy (Engelmannia pinnitifida) and prairie clover (Dalea spp.).
-Less productive grasses and forbs will replace these plants.
-With continued continuous grazing, no brush management, and the absence of periodic fires, a community dominated by woody species such as winged elm (Ulmus alata), mesquite (Prosopis glandulosa), yaupon (Ilex vomitoria), post oak (Quercus stellata), and eastern red cedar (Juniperus virginiana) will replace the savannah.
+The Deep Sand site evolved and was maintained by the grazing and herding effects of native wild large ungulates, periodic fires, and climatic fluctuations.
+Conversion of this site to cropland (watermelons, peanuts, etc.) and the subsequent abandonment of cropping removed the natural native vegetation, organic matter and fertility, and allowed woody species to dominate the site.
+Continuous grazing by confined domestic livestock and the suppression of fire on non-cropland sites removes little bluestem (Schizachyrium scoparium), Indiangrass (Sorghastrum spp.), and preferred forbs like tephrosia (Tephrosia spp.) and prairie clover (Dalea spp.).
+Less productive perennial and annual grasses and forbs will replace these plants.
+Years of continuous grazing generally lead to periods of prolonged rest for recovery of the perennial herbaceous plant component.
+These prolonged rest periods with no fire or brush management lead toward a community dominated by woody species such as winged elm (Ulmus alata), yaupon (Ilex vomitoria), post oak (Quercus stellata), and blackjack oak (Quercus marilandica).